-July 17: Remaining limited-entry permits available
+July 16: Remaining limited-entry permits available

-Any limited-entry permits remaining after the big game drawing will be available beginning July 17, 2018 at 8 a.m.
-MDT.
-You can buy permits at wildlife.utah.gov and at license agent locations and Division offices.
+Any limited-entry permits remaining after the big game drawing will be available beginning July 16, 2019.
+Visit wildlife.utah.gov/biggame in early June to see a list of remaining permits as well as purchase times and locations.